oven-sh/bun/docs/guides/ecosystem/nextjs.md

 name: Build an app with Next.js and Bun
 ---

 Initialize a Next.js app with `create-next-app`.
-This will scaffold a new Next.js project and automatically installs dependencies.
+This will scaffold a new Next.js project and automatically install dependencies.

 ```sh
 $ bun create next-app